-The UVM public health program offers a generalist MPH program.
-Graduates will complete sufficient course work to attain depth and breadth in the six core areas of public health knowledge (Public Health and Health Policy, Biostatistics, Epidemiology, Environmental Health Sciences, Health Policy and Management, and Social and Behavioral Sciences), as well as interdisciplinary/cross- cutting areas.
+The UVM public health program offers a generalist M.P.H. degree.
+Graduates will complete sufficient course work to attain depth and breadth in the 6 core areas of public health knowledge (Public Health and Health Policy, Biostatistics, Epidemiology, Environmental Health Sciences, Health Policy and Management, and Social and Behavioral Sciences), as well as interdisciplinary/cross- cutting areas.
 All graduate professional public health degree students will develop skills in basic public health concepts and demonstrate the skills and integration of knowledge, and application of these concepts through a culminating project experience.

-The University of Vermont offers four online Certificates of Graduate Study, Public Health, Global and Environmental Health, Epidemiology and Health Care Management and Policy.
-Each is a concise, six-course curriculum that introduces students to the program area.
-Completing any Certificate of Graduate Study will provide students with competency in core areas of public health as well as 18 applicable credits should they decide to pursue the MPH degree.
+The University of Vermont offers 4 online Certificates of Graduate Study, Public Health, Global and Environmental Health, Epidemiology and Health Care Management and Policy.
+Each is a concise, 6-course curriculum that introduces students to the program area.
+Completing any Certificate of Graduate Study will provide students with competency in core areas of public health as well as 18 applicable credits for which the grade received was a B or higher should they decide to pursue the M.P.H. degree at UVM.

 After successful completion students will be prepared to:

-Carney, Jan Kirk; Professor, Department of Medicine; MD, University of Cincinnati; MPH, Harvard University
+Carney, Jan Kirk; Professor, Department of Medicine-Pulmonary; MD, University of Cincinnati; MPH, Harvard University

-Harder, Valerie Susan; Assistant Professor, Department of Psychiatry; PHD, Johns Hopkins University
+Harder, Valerie Susan; Associate Professor, Department of Pediatrics; PHD, Johns Hopkins University

 Maltby, Hendrika J.; Professor, Department of Nursing; PHD, Curtin University of Technology